“In those days I used to love to drum all the numbers.” – Baby Dodds

 “In 1923 I always used very heavy sticks […] But I realized I should learn to beat lighter with the sticks.
 I worked on this and began getting very technical […] I played differently for each instrument in the band.
 With the piano I tried to play as soft as I could with a low press roll […] For my brother [clarinet], I would play the light cymbal on top.
 And for Dutrey [trombone] I would hit the cymbal in a flat way, so it would ring, but not too loud.
 For Joe and for Louis [cornets] I would hit the cymbal a little harder and make it ring more.”

-Despite the limitations of the small kit he was using, Dodds’s playing on ‘Canal Street Blues’ is characteristically propulsive and on the instruments that are audible we can hear evidence of his driving beat on the woodblock and fine ear for the right moments to punctuate the music with choked cymbal.
+Despite the limitations of the small kit he was using, Dodds’s playing on ‘Canal Street Blues’ is characteristically propulsive, and on the instruments that are audible we can hear evidence of his driving beat on the woodblock and fine ear for the right moments to punctuate the music with his cymbal – about which, much more ought to be said.

-The aspect of Dodds’s work that he is most famous for and which he highlighted numerous times as being one of his trademarks, was his use of press rolls, or, as he dubbed it, his ‘shimmy beat’.
-The first part of the instructional video above shows Dodds demonstrating this texture; keeping a steady two or four to the bar on the bass drum, his left stick beats out all four on the snare while his right plays slurred ‘press’ rolls on beats two and four, giving the otherwise march-like rhythm a smooth, louche element which one can imagine was very attractive behind a band.
-Dodds claims he was using this device from his early days, and although there is no way to verify this assertion – on the King Oliver sides no snare drum is audible – he was certainly using it as far back as the late 20s, when he recorded a number of sides with the great pianist Jelly Roll Morton.
+Dodds’s famous press roll, however, should not be completely overlooked.
+During his lifetime he frequently highlighted his use of the roll (or, as he dubbed it, his ‘shimmy beat’) as one of his stylistic trademarks.
+The first part of the instructional video above shows Dodds demonstrating this texture; keeping a steady two or four to the bar on the bass drum, his left stick beats out all four on the snare while his right plays slurred ‘press’ rolls on beats two and four, giving the otherwise crisp, march-like rhythm a smooth, louche element which one can imagine was very attractive behind a band.
+Dodds claims he was using this device from his early days, and although there is no way to verify this assertion – on the Oliver sides no snare drum is audible – he was certainly using it as far back as the late 20s, when he recorded a number of sides with the great pianist Jelly Roll Morton.

 On ‘Wolverine Blues’ we hear Morton in a trio setting alongside Baby Dodds and his older brother Johnny – another graduate from King Oliver’s band.
 The intimate setting and improvements made in recording technology by this date allow us to hear a great deal more of the subtle nuances of Dodds’s drumming.
 Entering halfway through the track (the first half being a piano solo) Baby first plays delicate syncopated patterns on a thick-sounding cymbal behind his brother’s solo, then picks up the brushes for a chorus – and note how punchy his backbeat is with these, whilst still sitting below the other instruments! – before shifting to his Chinese tom-tom for the last chorus.
 This idea of varying textures from one chorus to the next is another subject Baby Dodds evidently felt strongly about: